URLs in Configuration Files (SSRS Configuration Manager)

 By default, the web portal provides Web front-end access to the Report Server Web service that runs within the same report server instance as the web portal.
 However, if you want to use the web portal with a Report Server Web service that is part of another instance or runs in an instance on a different computer, you can set this URL to direct the web portal to connect to the external Report Server Web service.

-If a Secure Sockets Layer (SSL) certificate is installed on the report server to which you are connecting, the ReportServerUrl value must be the name of the server that is registered for that certificate.
-If you get the error, "The underlying connection was closed: Could not establish trust relationship for the SSL/TLS security channel", set ReportServerUrl to the fully qualified domain name of the server for which the SSL certificate was issued.
+If a Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL), certificate is installed on the report server to which you are connecting, the ReportServerUrl value must be the name of the server that is registered for that certificate.
+If you get the error, "The underlying connection was closed: Could not establish trust relationship for the SSL/TLS security channel", set ReportServerUrl to the fully qualified domain name of the server for which the TLS/SSL certificate was issued.
 For example, if the certificate is registered to https://adventure-works.com.onlinesales, the report server URL would be https://adventure-works.com.onlinesales/reportserver.

 |ReportServerExternalUrl||Optional.
 This element is not included in the RSReportServer.config file unless you add it yourself.